roman-milk/roman-milk.github.io/first-kiss.md

  Chloe was hooked, and knew it, yet couldn't to a thing about it.
 How could a young boy do that to her?
 In bed he took her to places she hadn't dreamed of.
 There was more to think about, more urgent things needed dealing with, other than sex.
 It was a distraction, yet so very wonderful she gave in to him.

  The week progressed unlike any other.
 Her whole life had changed.
 As usual Chloe was cleaning the house, except it was for a young lover, not a husband.
 She smelled the sheets before putting them into the machine.
 Their mingled sex smells were strong, and she breathed them deep.
 It was a kinky thing to do, yet it was difficult to resist.
 It was worrying what he was doing to her, though the excitement drove her on.
 He was introducing her to uninhibited sex, and for the first time in her life she wanted to experience it all.
-Report_Story #1